muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 "Why do I have to change..."
 Phanna moaned in response.

-"You've been wearing your old stuff for more than 2 weeks now.
-It's got to be extremely dirty now."
+"You've been wearing your old stuff for more than 2 weeks already.
+It's got to be extremely dirty by now."

 "Uggh...
 Fine..."
 Phanna commented while rolling their eyes.